-The Office of Student Conduct maintains a disciplinary record for every student found responsible for a violation of the University Code of Student Conduct.
+The Office of Student Conduct maintains a disciplinary record for every student found responsible for a violation of University policy.
 This file is automatically destroyed ten years after the final resolution of the student’s case, unless the student was expelled.
 Records of expulsions are maintained permanently.

 The files maintained by the Office of Student Conduct are separate from transcripts, which are maintained by the University Registrar.
 If a student is suspended or expelled for a disciplinary infraction, that sanction will be noted on his or her transcript.
 A suspension is noted only during the suspension period; once the suspension has been served, the notation is removed from the transcript.
 Expulsions are permanently noted, except in certain cases where clemency has been granted (see below).

 Transcript notations indicate only the sanction; they contain no detailed information about the complaint or the charges.

 A student may request a copy of his or her disciplinary record or request that the record be provided to a third party by completing a Release Authorization Form (PDF).
 The completed form should be emailed to Case Manager Dijha Allen at Dijha@echo.rutgers.edu, faxed to 732-932-4154, or mailed to:

 Rutgers, The State University of New Jersey